 London Producer Actual Weekly Schedule (Q2 2023)

-Here’s what his week looked like during the growth period, working evenings around his day job.
+During the growth period his schedule was implemented whilst working evenings around his day job.
 Tuesdays and Thursdays meant 3 hour production sessions each night.
 That’s 6 hours total on production.
 Monday evening took 1.5 hours creating content, filming studio process, editing TikToks.
 Weekends ran like this: Saturday morning, 2 hours DJ practice and set prep.
 Saturday afternoon, 3 hour production session.
 Sunday morning, 2 hours creating and scheduling social media content.
 Sunday afternoon, 1 hour on financial tracking and admin.
 Sunday evening, 1 hour on collaboration emails and relationship building.

 That’s 17.5 hours weekly, and it was sustainable alongside his day job.
 He batch created content on weekends, scheduled posts through the week, and focused his production time on finishing tracks rather than endless tweaking.